About The Wisconsin Regional Art Program

 The Wisconsin Regional Arts Program (WRAP) Today

-The Wisconsin Idea, extending the reaches of the university throughout the state, inspired the original Rural Arts Program that has evolved into WRAP of today, which now serves rural and urban artists and is administered by UW–Madison Continuing Studies.
+The Wisconsin Idea signifies a general principle: that education should influence people’s lives beyond the boundaries of the classroom.
+This principle, inspired the original Rural Arts Program that has evolved into the WRAP of today, now serves rural and urban artists and is administered by UW–Madison Continuing Studies.
 Wisconsin is the only state that has this program.

 While the exhibition artists do not consider themselves to be professional artists (“professional artists” defined by WRAP as individuals who make the majority of their income from their art), that in no way reflects on the quality of the artwork.
 Local WRAP exhibitions are judged by professional artists who select artworks to receive state awards and honorable mentions.

-STAMP artwork is usually displayed at the WRAP exhibitions, as are the “Tiny Treasures” fundraising exhibition, made up of small matted images measuring 2 1/2 by 3 1/2 inches in size.
-The funds from this fundraising competition support a color catalog for the WRAP exhibition, along with other WRAA publications.
+STAMP artwork is usually displayed at the WRAP exhibitions, as is the “Tiny Treasures” fundraising exhibition, made up of small matted images measuring 2 1/2 by 3 1/2 inches in size.
+The proceeds from this fundraising competition support a color catalog for the WRAP exhibition, along with other WRAA publications.

 Anyone age 14 and older interested in expanding their creative growth in the visual arts can participate in WRAP exhibits and workshops, as long as they do not consider themselves to be professional artists (WRAP defines a professional artist as someone who makes the majority of their living from their art).